forensicgenomics/genefetch/README.md

 ## **License**

-This project is licensed under the MIT License.
+This project is licensed under the MPL 2.0 License.
 See the [LICENSE](./LICENSE) file for details.

 ---